Chocolate Cranberry Sourdough Bread

 This recipe is for one good sized loaf, or two puny ones.

 Place cranberries, water and (optional) brandy in a saucepan.
 Bring to a simmer over medium heat.
 Turn off the heat and let it cool for 15 minutes.
 Drain the cranberries, reserving the liquid.
 The way we see it. the water has lots of good flavors in it, so why pour it down the drain?
 Put in the bread instead!
-Add enough water to the collected water from the dried fruit to bring the volume up to 1 1/2 cups.
+Add enough water to the collected water from the dried fruit to bring the volume up to 1 1/2 cups or 360 Grams.

 Place the starter, water, and dry ingredients in the bowl of a mixer with a dough hook.
 Knead it in the mixer for 5 minutes, let it rest 5 minutes and then knead 5 minutes more.
 The dough should be smooth, silky and elastic.
 This bread is a bit of a mess, so we usually mix it in a mixer to contain the cocoa powder mess.

 Add the drained cranberries to the dough, and continue kneading until the cranberries are evenly distributed.
 This may take some hand kneading to complete.